vendrhub/vendr-documentation/content/core/3.0.0/key-concepts/ui-config-files.md

 ![Additional Info Editor](/media/screenshots/order_additional_info_editor.png)

-## Assigning an Order Editor Config File to a Store

-To assign an Order Editor Config file to a Store, this is done by file name convention where configs are looked for in `App_Plugins/Vendr/config` with the following file name format `{storeAlias}.order.editor.config.js`.
-If no store specific file is found, it will fallback to the default `order.editor.config.js`.

-## Custom Order Editor View
+### Custom Order Editor View

-If you wish to entirely replace the Order Editor view with a custom implementation you can create an Order Editor Config file with a single `view` config option which points the path of an alternative AngularJS view file to use for editing the Order.
+If you wish to entirely replace the Cart/Order Editor view with a custom implementation you can create a Cart/Order Editor Config file with a single `view` config option which points the path of an alternative AngularJS view file to use for editing the Order.

 ````javascript
 {